Associate Professor Amy Cosby

 Grant: Contract Research (Category 3: Industry and Other)

-Funding Scheme: AgForce Queensland
+Funding Schemes: AgForce Queensland

 Total Funding: $380,000.00